goosebones/lifting-lookup/README.md

 ### lifting-lookup-refresh

 Data for the application can be refreshed using this code.
-This code will use a Selenium web scraper to gather data from liftingcast.com and write it to a DynamoDB table.
+This code will get data from from liftingcast.com and write it to a DynamoDB table.

-This code is meant to be deployed using a containerized AWS Lambda Function.
+This code is meant to be deployed using an AWS Lambda Function.